jeffRowe58/jeffRowe58/README.md

 [![Github](https://img.shields.io/github/followers/jeffRowe?label=Follow&style=social)](https://github.com/jeffRowe58)

 - 👋 Hi, I’m @jeffRowe58
-- 👀 I’m interested in Programming, BBQ, music, good audio equipment, and a lot more.
+- 👀 I’m interested in Programming, learning, and a lot more.
 - 🌱 I’m currently learning Full Stack Web Development through CodeUp
 -  I’m looking to collaborate on anything that will provide me a new learning experience.
 - 📫 How to reach me at jeffrey.r.rowe58@@gmail.com